SamirIngley/Nutrition-Stats/README.md

 ***************************

 ## Install:
+(Note: this will be in the chrome extensions store very very soon!!)

 1. Download or clone this repo
 2. In the chrome browser, go to "chrome://extensions"
 3. In the top right corner the button to turn on Developer Mode